The Esophageal Program

 Patients seen in either the Esophageal Program (with benign disease) or in the Robert H. Lurie Comprehensive Cancer Center of Northwestern University (with esophageal malignancy) will receive a comprehensive, multidisciplinary evaluation leading to an individualized plan for the diagnosis and staging of their condition.

-The center works closely with colleagues in allergy, thoracic surgery, surgical oncology, dietary, pathology, radiation and clinical oncology to ensure that the best possible therapies are chosen.
+The Digestive Health Center works closely with colleagues in allergy, thoracic surgery, surgical oncology, dietary, pathology, radiation and clinical oncology to ensure that the best possible therapies are chosen.

 Based on the results of these detailed laboratory, imaging, endoscopic and physiologic investigations and in collaboration with their referring providers, our physicians will develop a personalized plan of treatment designed to address symptoms, maximize quality of life and enhance survival.